-Our school will follow the guidance set out in Part 5 Keeping Children Safe in Education and the DfE guidance Sexual Violence and Sexual Harassment between Children in Schools and Colleges - May 2018:
+Our school will follow the guidance set out in Part 5 Keeping Children Safe in Education and the DfE guidance: Sexual Violence and Sexual Harassment between Children in Schools and Colleges -Sept 2021.

-- Any decisions made upon receipt of a concern will be made on a case-by-case basis by the Designated Safeguarding Lead or Deputy who will liaise with Social Care and/or the Police if necessary; - All staff who have a concern regarding sexual violence or sexual harassment will speak with and report their concern to the Designated Safeguarding Lead or Deputy immediately; - All victims will be reassured that they are being taken seriously and they will be supported; - All staff will act in the best interest of the child; - Our staff will be supportive and respectful of the child; - Our staff will listen carefully to the child, they will be non-judgemental and will not ask leading questions; - Our staff will not promise confidentiality and will explain that the information will be shared with those people who will be able to help and progress the report - A record of the report will be made.
+- Any decisions made upon receipt of a concern will be made on a case-by-case basis by the designated safeguarding lead or deputy who will liaise with social care and or the police if necessary; - All staff who have a concern regarding sexual violence or sexual harassment will speak with and report their concern to the Designated Safeguarding Lead or Deputy immediately; - All victims will be reassured that they are being taken seriously and they will be supported; - All staff will act in the best interest of the children; - Our staff will be supportive and respectful of the child; - Our staff will listen carefully to the child, they will be non-judgemental and will not ask leading questions; - Our staff will not promise confidentiality and will explain that the information will be shared with those people who will be able to help and progress the report; - A record of the report will be made.
 Best practice is to wait until the end of the report and immediately write up a thorough summary.
-It may be appropriate to make notes during the report however, staff must remain engaged with the child, listen very carefully and not be distracted by note-taking; - The record will only include the facts as the child presents them.
-We understand that the notes should not reflect the personal opinion of the note-taker and we are aware that the notes could become part of a statutory assessment by Social Care or part of a criminal investigation; - Where the concern includes an on-line element, we know we should not view or forward any images unless there is a valid reason to do so and we will follow the DfE guidance set out in Screening, Searching and Confiscation (January 2018) advice; - Where possible, we will try to manage and record an initial report with two members of staff present preferably one of them being the Designated Safeguarding Lead or Deputy; - If the Designated Safeguarding Lead or Deputy is not involved in the initial report, the staff member will speak to the Designated Safeguarding Lead or Deputy immediately.
+It may be appropriate to make notes during the report, however, staff must remain engaged with the children, listen very carefully and not be distracted by note taking; - The record will only include the facts as the child presents them.
+We understand that the notes should not reflect the personal opinion of the note taker and we are aware that the notes could become part of a statutory assessment by social care or part of a criminal investigation; - Where the concern includes an online element, we know we should not view or forward any images unless there is a valid reason to do so and we will follow the DfE guidance set out in Screening, searching and confiscation advice: - Where possible we will try to manage and record an initial report with two members of staff present preferably one of them being the Designated Safeguarding Lead or Deputy: - If the Designated Safeguarding Lead or Deputy is not involved in the initial report, the staff member will speak to the Designated Safeguarding Lead or Deputy immediately.